vmware/kube-fluentd-operator/README.md

 </match>
 ```

-The consuming namespace will can use the usual syntax inside the `<label @$from...>` directive.
+The consuming namespace can use the usual syntax inside the `<label @$from...>` directive.
 The fluentd tag is being rewritten as if the logs originated from the same namespace.

 The producing namespace need to wrap `@type share` within a `<store>` directive.
 This is done on purpose as it is very easy to just redirect the logs to the destination namespace and lose them.
 The `@type copy` clones the whole stream.